1349636970/CSC210-helper-java-class/README.md

 # CSC210-helper-java-class
 This helper class provide the Scanner input with validation and get array index.
+There is some example in the text.java file.

         // Helper myHelper = new Helper();